 Due to bushfire risk, great views and sloping land, shipping containers were chosen as a key building material for cost efficiency based on careful planning.

 It was clear from the start that going down this path, the thermal mass of the steel had to be turned into a positive.
 By adding cladding and insulation to the outside and with some steel exposed inside, the house stay cool in summer and warm in winter.
 The steel have the added value of cooling down quicker when cross ventilating.
-And when heated up, it distributes the heat over larger zone.
+And when heated up, it distributes the heat over a larger zone.

 In terms of using local resources in the building process, a couple of examples stand out.
-We had about 50 recycled doors, which combined with recycled timber, as internal lining etc. compensate for the steel, adding a level of warmth and cosiness.
+We had about 50 free recycled doors, which combined with recycled timber, as internal lining etc. compensate for the steel, adding a level of warmth and cosiness.
 About 20 cubic metres of rocks came out of the excavation and was used for retaining walls and garden features.
 The property has 11 gabion basket walls/structures build before and after construction.
 Each are unique and integrated with produce garden and entertainment areas.

 We look forward to share our space and to get your feedback as we can all keep learning.